luka1983/beer_tc/README.md

 | un     | string    | rw  | unit system in use, i for imperial, m for metric | n/a    |
 | fw     | string    | ro  | firmware version                                 | n/a    |
 | id     | string    | ro  | board id                                         | a      |

+## Working with LCD

+LCD connection is described in hw/lcd/lcd-to-atmega.pdf.
+As a sample project one can use beer_tc with LCD_DEMO defined in beer_tc.c